Airline: Lufthansa (LH)

 While the onboard hard-product isn’t competitive with the larger and more private enclosed suites of other carriers, the Lufthansa first class service was unmatched — from the moment I arrived at the airport in Frankfurt to collecting my bag in Singapore.

 Add to this the incredible First Class Terminal experience in Frankfurt, being driven to the aircraft in a Mercedes S-Class, standing alongside an A380 just before departure, delicious food and beverages, and a private tour of the cockpit makes for a 5-star experience.
-Even at 12 hours and 20 minutes, I wished the flight were longer!
+Even at 12 hours and 20 minutes, I wished the flight was longer!

 My only complaint is that Lufthansa needs to review its relationship with Avis, as the experience advertised isn’t the one delivered.
 Thankfully I paid for the car rental with my Platinum Card® from American Express, and I was reimbursed for the damages in just 3 days after lodging the claim online.